Keith Blakemore-Noble – The Overachiever’s Coach

 How pattern study reshaped my confidence and career.

 On paper, my early career looked successful.
-Behind the scenes, however, I struggled with significant social anxiety, I just didn’t have a name for it at the time.
+Behind the scenes, however, I struggled with significant social anxiety.
+I just did not have a name for it at the time.
 I simply assumed I was shy.

 A panic attack at a party forced me to confront the issue directly.
 Rather than searching for coping mechanisms, I chose to study the structure of the problem.
 I immersed myself in NLP, hypnosis, coaching, and public speaking, progressing to train-the-trainer level because I wanted to understand it at depth, not just to gain a passing surface familiarity with the topics.